 After the Great Depression, it was hard for lots of people to regain trust in the banks and the entire banking system.
 Most banks during the depression were over leveraged and had almost 99% of people’s money lent out in car, consumer, and home loans.
 As a result, when people started losing trust in the banks, then people started running to the banks to get their money out.
 Understandably, people were “once bitten, and twice shy” from the affects of this tough economic time in our country’s history.

-As a result, people stopped saving their money in the banks, and resulted to hiding their money and valuables in their home.
+As a result, people stopped saving their money in the banks, and resorted to hiding their money and valuables in their home.
 From talking with my Grandpa, he expressed how no one trusted the local banks.
 They were viewed as a bunch of crooks, and Grandpa still had a disgust for one particular banker who foreclosed on one of his dad’s properties.

-Understandable, people started taking control of their money, and not allowing the bank to have it.
+Understandably, people started taking control of their money, and not allowing the bank to have it.
 That is the height of when people started to hide their valuables in their own home.
 Hiding them in the oddest places you’d ever think to look.
 Here are few of the places my Grandpa said his family hid their valuables, and others I found in researching this topic.

 - In the bed/mattress – this is the most common place you hear of the Great Depression generation hiding their valuables and is most often where you find them left behind.